-Without consultation or notice to OLES, DDS stopped using the Blue Team/IAPro database prior to the current OPS Chief's tenure.
-In December 2021, after OLES confirmed the department's failure in data collection, DDS promptly agreed to resume use of the early intervention system to monitor incidents for selected performance indicators and proactively identify potential performance problems with law enforcement staff.
-The DDS completed retroactively entering data on May 25, 2022, and reported inputting 11 new entries during the reporting period.
+In December 2021, OLES learned that, without consultation or notice to OLES, DDS had stopped using the Blue Team/IAPro database.
+After discussion, DDS promptly agreed to resume use of the early intervention system to monitor incidents for selected performance indicators and proactively identify potential performance problems with law enforcement staff.
+The DDS completed retroactively entering data on May 25, 2022, and arranged for training for commanders, lieutenants, as well as the chief and regional commander, so all could be familiar with the system and be able to utilize it properly based on its intended purpose.